 If you have equity in your home (i.e., your home is worth more than you owe on your mortgage), then you may want to consider consolidating your debt into your mortgage.

 Since mortgages are secured debts (the home being the asset securing the mortgage), they typically have lower interest rates than unsecured loans.
-This can make them a good way to reduce your overall interest payments.
+This can be a good way to reduce your overall interest payments.
 However, there are some factors to consider:

-- How Consolidating Debt into Your Mortgage Affects Your Equity.
-When you roll other debts into your mortgage, you’re reducing the amount of equity you have available to cover other expenses (and delay the day when you’ll own your home free and clear).
+- How consolidating debt into your mortgage affects your equity.
+When you roll other debts into your mortgage, you’re reducing the amount of equity you have available to cover other expenses and delaying the day when you’ll own your home free and clear.
 This can make it harder to get a home equity loan in the future if you need it to cover an emergency.

-Before applying to refinance your mortgage, please consult with a financial advisor to see if this would be a good move for you financially.
+Before applying to refinance your mortgage, consult with a mortgage specialist to see if this would be a good move for you financially.

 Bankruptcy Alternative 4: Consumer Proposals

-As mentioned earlier, licensed insolvency trustees administer consumer proposals and are another alternative to bankruptcy.
-Here, the LIT helps you negotiate with your creditors to create a repayment plan that lasts up to 60 months (five years).
+As mentioned earlier, Licensed Insolvency Trustees administer consumer proposals, which are another bankruptcy alternative.
+Here, the LIT helps you negotiate with your creditors to most likely reduce your debts and create a repayment plan that lasts up to 60 months (five years).
 At the end of the period, you’ll be free of those debts if you’ve kept up with your payment plan.

 However, for a consumer proposal to go through, your creditors have to agree to it.
 So, your LIT will have to balance your creditors’ needs against your own needs to find the best compromise.
 Most creditors will accept the proposal unless they strongly feel it isn’t enough.